 Trial design {8}

 This is a batched stepped-wedge cluster randomised controlled trial (see Figure 1).
-The stepped-wedge trial is a unidirectional cross-over trial.
-However, the time point when clusters cross-over from standard care to the intervention is randomised (PMID: 25662947).
-Each cluster referrers here at least one unit of physicians performing initial resuscitation of trauma patients in the emergency department of tertiary hospitals in India.
+The stepped-wedge trial is a unidirectional cross-over trial, with the time point when clusters cross-over from standard care to the intervention being randomised (PMID: 25662947).
+In this trial, each cluster is at least one unit of physicians performing initial resuscitation of trauma patients in the emergency department of tertiary hospitals in India.
 The number of units that will be trained in each hospital will depend on the sizes of these units and the volumes of patients the physicians attend.
 If more than one unit is trained in the same hospital these units will be considered as one unit for the purpose of randomisation.
 We will have a total 30 clusters in six batches, having five clusters in each batch.
 The clusters in each batch will be randomised to one of five implementation sequences, with one hospital randomised to each implementation sequence.
 All clusters will transition through three phases, first a standard care phase, then a month of transition phase during which the ATLS® training is to be delivered to the physicians and lastly, the intervention phase.
 The overall period of participant recruitment will last for a total of 13 months.
 The duration of standard care and intervention phase will be determined by the implementation sequence.

 Figure 1: Trial design.
 Lines represent the duration of patient enrolment across clusters and phases.
 Clusters will be sequentially allocated to a batch based on when they enter the study.
 Within each batch clusters will then be randomised to an intervention implementation sequence.